codingtherapist/HugoBlog/content/posts/Human Centered Docs/index.en.md

   enable: false
 ---

-This article was originally created for a Twitter space with fellow web developer [Lucia](https://twitter.com/CerchieLucia).
-We covered topics including actionable first steps for better readability and usability of technical documentation.
-This article includes extra information and context not discussed during our chat.

-{{< tweet 1559619705870159874 >}}

-Note that twitter spaces only work on mobile for the time being.

 # Considerations for Accessible Technical Documentation

 ![Drawing of women's profile with long black hair with a worried look on face and lightbulb over head](https://cdn.hashnode.com/res/hashnode/image/upload/v1660688669253/fWyDdKNvZ.webp)